2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Clone Hard Drive to NVMe SSD Clone Hard Drive to M.2 SSD

-As a professional backup and disaster recovery software, Qiling Backup can help clone hard drives to solid-state drives (SSDs) in Windows 10/8/7 with simple steps as well.
-It's the most recommended disk cloning tool when you need to upgrade HDD to SSD or migrate OS to SSD without reinstalling the Windows system and applications.
+Qiling Backup is a professional backup and disaster recovery software that can also help clone hard drives to solid-state drives (SSDs) in Windows 10/8/7 with ease.
+It's the recommended disk cloning tool for upgrading HDD to SSD or migrating OS to SSD, allowing you to do so without reinstalling the Windows system and applications.

-Compared with other disk cloning software like Clonezilla or Macrium Reflect, Qiling Backup has its own advantages:
+Compared to other disk cloning software like Clonezilla or Macrium Reflect, Qiling Backup has its own unique advantages, setting it apart from the competition.

-✔ Flexible Cloning Options: Three modes of Disk clone, partition clone and system clone are designed to meet various needs of cloning.
-The "system clone" feature is extremely helpful and intelligently selects all necessary Windows installation files and boot files on the source drive to the target drive so as to ensure a 100% successful boot after the clone.
-Besides, it's additionally used to create a portable Windows 10 USB drive for any other PC or even Mac use.
+✔ Flexible Cloning Options: Three modes of Disk clone - partition clone and system clone - cater to different needs.
+The system clone feature is particularly useful, automatically selecting and transferring all necessary Windows installation files and boot files from the source drive to the target drive, ensuring a 100% successful boot afterwards.
+This feature also allows for the creation of a portable Windows 10 USB drive that can be used on any PC or even Mac.

 LEARN MORE

-✔ Resize Partition Size: Easily resize partition on destination disk during cloning process if your target SSD is smaller than the source hard disk.
+✔ Resize Partition Size: When cloning a hard drive to a smaller SSD, the cloning process can be simplified by resizing the partition on the destination disk, allowing the cloning to complete even if the target SSD is smaller than the source hard drive.

 3 reasons to download Qiling cloning software inforgraphic